Post Secondary Options

 mkautzman@bsmschool.org

-BSM’S Guidance & College Counselors
+BSM’S College & School Counselors

 Amy Larson

-for students with last names A-Do
+for high school students with last names A-Do

 Kate Berry

-for students with last names Dr-I
+for high school students with last names Dr-I

 Heidi Wessman

-for students with last names J-Me
+for high school students with last names J-Me

-for students with last names Mi-Sa
+for high school students with last names Mi-Sa

 Amanda Anderson

-for students with last names Sc-Z
+for high school students with last names Sc-Z

 Laura Esping